VCGI/publications/README.md

 # Publications
-This is a repository for public-facing publications.
+This is a repository for VCGI's public-facing publications hosted on github.